canvasxyz/canvas/docs/index.md

 layout: home

 hero:
-  name: "Canvas"
+  text: "Decentralized applications at the speed of light"
-  text: "An instant-sync engine for decentralized applications"
+  image: "images/graphic_mainframe_4.png"
-  tagline: "Extend onchain applications with a peer-to-peer layer where interactions are synced instantly, with nearly unlimited throughput."
+  tagline: "Canvas is a compute engine for complex peer-to-peer programs, that sync virtually instantly."
   actions:
     - theme: brand
       text: Read the docs